 Indian applicants for undergraduate courses at Oxford must meet both academic and application requirements.

-- Academic References: One academic reference, preferably someone who knows your subject strengths.
+- References: One academic reference from someone who knows your subject well.

 Entry Requirements to get into Oxford for Post-graduation